evgenyneu/keychain-swift/README.md

 keychain.clear()
 ```

-Note that you will need to enable Keychain sharing in your apps and set your own unique access group.
-The access group needs to be the same in all your apps that share Keychain items.
+Note that you will need to enable Keychain sharing in your apps and use your own unique access group.
+This access group needs to be the same in all your apps that share Keychain items.
 [This tutorial](http://evgenii.com/blog/sharing-keychain-in-ios/) shows how to do it.

 ### Setting key prefix